 Brenden Graczak, Campus Staff for International Friends

 InterVarsity is an interdenominational national student movement that has three main chapters at Washington University.
 We share a common vision: to see the lives of students and faculty transformed, the campus renewed and world-changers developed.
 We welcome everyone as we seek to live out faith in practical ways and provide authentic communities centered around Jesus Christ.

 Yamuna Jivana das

 Bhakti Yoga Club provides students the opportunity to experience spiritual culture from ancient India through a blend of small group discussions, yoga classes, speaker events that provide ancient prescriptions for modern maladies, and vegetarian cooking classes.
 Bhakti Yoga is the Vedic Science of connecting with God through devotion, bringing about genuine care for all people and things.
 All faiths are welcome!
-We meet on Fridays at 6:30 p.m. with a free, homemade Indian dinner included.
+We meet on Fridays at 6 p.m. with yoga, dinner, discussion and mantra meditation.

 Campus Outreach is the college ministry of The Journey Church in St. Louis.
 We are a loving community of students who are committed to loving God, connecting people and transforming the world.

 St. Louis, MO 63105

 CSC Facebook page